Whether you organize a fancier or a more informal fundraising event, they will all have in common one thing: a well-established plan.

 Use this checklist next time you need help planning a fundraising event.

 1. Set Goals

 Goals are essential because they will help you stay on track and measure success once the event is over.
-They will also impact the decisions you make from start to finish and determine aspects regarding the size of the venue, staffing needs, entertainment type, catering and others.
+They will also impact the decisions you make from start to finish and determine aspects regarding the size of the venue, staffing needs, entertainment type, catering, and others.

-The goals need to be SMART: specific, measurable, attainable, relevant, time-based.
+The goals need to be SMART: specific, measurable, attainable, relevant, and time-based.
 That way, you will be able to set a realistic goal when it comes to how much money you want to raise.

 - Attendees number.
 How many people you’d like to attend your event?
 This goal is important because it can also help you figure out the size of the venue you would need.

 - Press coverage.
 Coverage from the press can help your nonprofit organization because it can increase the awareness of the cause you’re advocating for.
 Moreover, it may also encourage other people to attend your events in the future.

 When it comes to event management, you need to have a team that covers a variety of roles, including team leaders, volunteers, public relations, logistics, and many others, depending on the event size.

 Here are five key aspects which your fundraising event checklist needs to include when building a team: